orbcode/orbuculum/README.md

  (debug probe), BMP.

 *This program is in heavy development.
 Check back frequently for new versions with additional functionality.
-The current status (22nd June) is that the software runs on both Linux and OSX.
+The current status (4th July) is that the software runs on both Linux and OSX.
 ITM SW logging is working, and HW tracing (Watchpoints, Timestamps, PC Sampling etc.) is implemented and reported.
 Segger support has just been added.
-Orbtop has recently received quite some special love to get it working and it seems robust on all tested workloads, and now can produce graphs too.*
+Orbtop has recently received even more special love and it seems robust on all tested workloads, and now can produce graphs too.*

 I would not say the whole suite is throughly tested yet...that will